Battle of Midway: Attacks on the Japanese fleet

 While the Japanese were able to launch 108 aircraft in just seven minutes, it took Enterprise and Hornet over an hour to launch 117.
-Spruance judged that the need to throw something at the Japanese as soon as possible was greater than the need to coordinate the attack by aircraft of different types and speeds (fighters, bombers, and torpedo bombers).
+Spruance judged that the need to throw something at the Japanese as soon as possible was greater than that of coordinating the attack by aircraft of different types and speeds (fighters, bombers, and torpedo bombers).
 Accordingly, American squadrons were launched piecemeal and proceeded to the target in several different groups.
-It was accepted that the lack of coordination would diminish the impact of the American attacks and increase their casualties, but Spruance calculated that this was worthwhile, since keeping the Japanese under aerial attack impaired their ability to launch a counterstrike (Japanese tactics preferred fully constituted attacks), and he gambled that he would find Nagumo with his flight decks at their most vulnerable.
+It was accepted that the lack of coordination would diminish the overall impact of the American attacks and increase their casualties, but Spruance calculated that this was worthwhile, since keeping the Japanese under aerial attack impaired their ability to launch a counter strike (Japanese tactics preferred fully constituted attacks), and he gambled that he would find Nagumo with his flight decks at their most vulnerable.

 American carrier aircraft had difficulty locating the target, despite the positions they had been given.
 The strike from Hornet, led by Commander Stanhope C. Ring, followed an incorrect heading of 265 degrees rather than the 240 degrees indicated by the contact report.
 As a result, Air Group Eight's dive bombers missed the Japanese carriers: the 10 F4Fs from Hornet ran out of fuel and had to ditch.
 This became known as the Flight to Nowhere.
-Torpedo Squadron 8 (VT-8, from Hornet), led by Lieutenant Commander John C. Waldron, broke formation from Ring and followed the correct heading.
+Torpedo Squadron 8 (VT-8, from Hornet), led by Lieutenant Commander John C. Waldron, however, broke formation from Ring and followed the correct heading.